2015 Graz car attack

+Rizvanović was arrested and given a life sentence.
+He committed suicide in prison in September 2023.

 Attack

-On 20 June 2015, a vehicular attack occurred at 12:15 p.m. in the center of the Austrian city of Graz.
+On 20 June 2015, a vehicular attack occurred at 12:15 p.m. in the centre of Graz.
 Alen Rizvanović, the driver, intentionally killed and injured pedestrians and cyclists by hitting them with a green SUV-type Daewoo Rexton, which he was driving at an estimated speed of up to 100 km per hour.
 According to a spokesperson, the rampage started in Zweiglgasse, where one victim died.
-Rizvanović then drove through the city, passing over the Schönaugasse bridge and entering Herrengasse, where he killed two more people.
-He then crashed into a café seating area in the Hauptplatz (main square), where an event related to the 2015 Austrian Grand Prix was being held.
+Rizvanović then drove through the city, passing over the Augartenbrücke and entering Herrengasse, where he killed two more people.
+He then crashed into a café's seating area in the Hauptplatz (main square), where an event related to the 2015 Austrian Grand Prix was being held.

-During his attack, Rizvanović jumped briefly out of his car, ran up to an elderly couple in front of a grocery shop, and stabbed them with a knife, wounding the man severely.
-He then drove to a police station at Schmiedgasse and was arrested by police without resistance.
+During his attack, Rizvanović jumped out of his car briefly, ran up to an elderly couple in front of a grocery shop, and stabbed them with a knife, wounding the man severely.
+He then drove to the police station at Schmiedgasse and was arrested by police without resistance.
 A witness compared the sounds of chairs and tables being knocked over by the vehicle to a "gunfight".
 The attack lasted for five minutes.
 Sixty ambulances and four helicopters were sent to transport injured victims to hospitals.

 Victims

-Three people were immediately killed in the attack and a total of 36 others, including three children, were wounded, six of them seriously and one critically.
-All of the casualties were hit by Rizvanović's car, with the exception of a couple, who were stabbed by Rizvanović when he got out of the car.
+Three people were immediately killed in the attack and a total of 43 others, including at least three children, were wounded, six of them severely and one critically.
+One person died in hospital months later.
+Most of the victims were hit by Rizvanović's car, some stabbed by him with a knife.
+The identity of one of the fatalities remained unknown for weeks.